Configure Data Retention

 Be aware that 24-hour automatic abandonment of transactions can happen even they are rendered but never actually captured any data, or transactions that are never user-saved, even though they are background-saved, for example, on page navigation.

-9. The Finished Transaction PII Data setting determines how many days personally identifiable submission data (XML data, attachment data, submission extract data and submission properties) will be kept once a transaction has finished (completed or abandoned).
-This data takes up a large amount of space and poses some security risk due to containing user entered data.
-The transaction record itself will stay around after data deletion (see the next setting below).
-This setting can be customized on both the organization and form levels.
+Transaction PII data consists of user entered information, such as XML data, attachment data, PDF receipts, submission data extracts and submission properties, which takes up a large amount of space and poses some security risk due to containing user entered data.
+The transaction record itself will stay after data deletion for a period of time defined with Finished Transactions.

-11. Edit the number of days in the Finished Collaboration Jobs field to specify how long collaboration jobs and their submissions are kept.
+8. Edit the number of days in the Finished Collaboration Jobs field to specify how long collaboration jobs and their submissions are kept.
 The default is 90 days.

-12. Edit the number of days in the Collaboration Jobs Abandonment field to specify how long to keep collaboration jobs before automatic abandonment.
+9. Edit the number of days in the Collaboration Jobs Abandonment field to specify how long to keep collaboration jobs before automatic abandonment.
 The Transaction Processor service abandons a collaboration job when either its Last Processed Time or Creation Time parameter expires, that is, when either time is greater than the above specified period of time.
 The default is 60 days.

 Note